tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 Pavements on Indian roads are designed with nefarious motive.
 A person walking on them needs to master the art of maneuvering.
 Sometimes you may encounter among other things cows, stray dogs, two-wheelers and sometimes wandering people.
 After meandering through myriad streets, I came across a divergence on a street.
 I stood still and soon sweat started pouring down my face along with some thoughts.
 I was stuck with a choice however trivial.
 And I wondered what are my odds that I make a right choice?

-Whenever I retrospect I wonder if everything that ever happened to me was a part of a grand design.
-If a man abuses his power, does the law of 'dharma' prevails?
-'Dharma' in many religions is consider to be actions that keep the order of things in the universe.
-It is the cosmic law and order.

-But when I introspect all I see around is randomness.
-It looks life life is rolling a dice and the events that happen is a matter of chance.
-Though this notion makes me believe in 'free will', but robs me of belief that the god in the stars could affect my life.

-Are our choices completely random?
-Or the randomness but a mere illusion confined within this cosmic world.
-This bewilderment makes me recall a famous quote from Macbeth.
+There is different way of looking at the universe.
+One way is to through the lens of determinism.
+It means that we believe that the universe obeys laws of physics.
+From the gigantic sun revolving around its axis to the motor car driving in the highway, all of them obey cause and effect.
+This means you are also sure that memories of your childhood are real.

+Another way of looking at the universe is through non-determinism.
+As you penetrate down into the world of atoms, you see the space time fabric becomes completely random.
+The certainty is sacrificed for randomness.
+The bizarre world of quantum physics demands to relinquish the idea of causality.
+This means that a particle can be at two different position at the same time (superposition).

+This two different model of universe poses a moral dilemma.
+Are the events of our life completely random?
+This would give me 'free will' but rob me of any intervention from higher power.
+Or the events in life follow some grand design?
+This would give me a sense of protectionism but will render my 'free will' a mere illusion?
+Or it could be a middle world where there is 'free will' but also allow gods in the stars to intervene.

+Einstein became disillusioned with the non-determinism model of the world.
+These were his famous words:

 <blockquote>
-Life's but a walking shadow, a poor player, that struts and frets his hour upon the stage, and then is heard no more; it is a tale told by an idiot, full of sound and fury, signifying nothing. - Shakespeare
+Life doesn't play dice with the world.
 </blockquote>

 <br>

 #### Curious case of religion

-The early humans learnt the art of hunting.
-The discovery of fire and invention of wheel are two remarkable event in the history of mankind.
-Man began to cling to religion as he survived the hostile environment.
-When a sudden thunder could usher fear, religion came to the rescue.
-Most of the religions have a myths to explain worldly events.
-The absence of rainfall could be attributed to the angry gods craving sacrifice.
-Also religion made man feel privileged than the rest of animals.
+The course of human evolution was completely turned with the occurrence of two historic events.
+One was the discovery of fire and the other invention of wheel.
+The fire gave men the much needed protection.
+And the wheel allowed him to travel larger distance which helped him find the niche required for survival.
+Yet the sudden roar of thunder ushered the greatest fear.
+When there was the fear of the unknown, religion came to the rescue.
+The fundamental question of where we came from, also know as creation myth, is found in all religions.
+The absence of rainfall could be easily attributed to the angry gods craving sacrifice.
+Hence dogmas and ritual gave religious institution authority to control the masses.
+Also religion made men feel privileged than the rest of the animals.

 <blockquote>
 God created man in his own image, in the image of God he created him - Gen 1.27